edgedb/easy-edgedb/chapter7/index.md

 ## Using $ to set parameters

-Imagine we need to look up `City` types all the time, with this sort of query:
+Imagine we need to look up `City` type objects all the time, with this sort of query:

 ```edgeql
 select City {